 We urge the Governor and the Energy & Environment Cabinet to continue the development and implementation of a comprehensive water resources development plan while giving due consideration to land use planning efforts and future water needs of the state and to assist local government in implementing a water and sewer resource plan in their own community.
-We urge farmer participation in the water resources planning process and request an agricultural representative on all watershed basin teams.

-We recommend that the Division of Water monitor and inform local communities as to the status of their water resources and be available to provide necessary guidance in the development of an emergency plan.
-We recommend that during a declaration of a water emergency that water for livestock be listed as a high priority and that water remain available to producers in order to prevent livestock owners from liquidating their herds.
+We urge farmer participation in the water high priority and that water remain available to producers in order to prevent livestock owners from liquidating their herds.
 We support research, cost-share, technical assistance, and further development of existing programs for on-farm water supplies including irrigation purposes.
-We support USDA modifying existing cost-share programs to allow for NRCS technical assistance in assessing the long-term availability of water resources and the planning and development of new onfarm water supplies and irrigation systems.
+WE SUPPORT USDA MODIFYING EXISTING COST-SHARE PROGRAMS TO ALLOW FOR NRCS TECHNICAL ASSISTANCE IN ASSESSING THE LONG-TERM AVAILABILITY OF WATER RESOURCES AND THE PLANNING AND DEVELOPMENT OF NEW ON-FARM WATER SUPPLIES AND IRRIGATION SYSTEMS.
 We also recommend that during a water emergency, water for commercial producers of horticulture crops be listed as high priority, and that water remain available to them.